muratk5n/thirdwave/en/README.md

 ---

 That is absolutely true..
-An incremental, one-step change in a largely useless direction.
+An incremental change in a largely useless direction.
 Perfect example of 'getting stuck at local minima' I talked about.
 The one-step change marketed to office-dwelling limpdicks who "like" electricity (they can see the wall plug at home/work, it looks sterile, 'clean', 'magical' unlike fuels which are mostly, like, ew).
 The sale was done on the basis of "we'll make that magical thing 'green' for you by taking your cool laptop's battery and put it on the car.
 Despite appearances office dwelling limpdicks were too uninformed or too fucking dumb to realize such approach could not scale.

 "Battery-electric tech is the Obamacare of green energy"